 Fruit mustard is the perfect condiment.
-Hot and sweet.
-It is delicious dolloped on top of a piece of cheese or in a burger.
-It’s a unique and flavourful base for salad dressing.
+Hot, sweet and full of flavour.
+It is delicious dolloped on top of a piece of cheese or in a sandwich.
+It’s a perfect base for salad dressing and sauces.
 Though fruit mustard seems posh, it is actually very simple to make at home.